Death of the Soul

 "Morning," James groaned in response.

 "One more thing.
-Kevin needs replacing and sent to a Final Fantasy addict clinic, plus Ylara tried to choke one of her guys last night.
+Kevin needs replacing and sent to a Final Fantasy addict clinic, plus Ylara tried to choke one of the guys.
 She claims it was a scare tactic," Tom said.

 "That's two things," James commented.